ultranoise/teensyMIDItoolkit/README.md

 If you need a MIDI synth to test your code, I recommend Helm (open source & multi-platform): https://tytel.org/helm/

-# Practice 1: Control Change with one Analog Sensor
+# Exercise 1: Control Change with one Analog Sensor
 Learn how to create one MIDI Control Change with one Analog Sensor with this tutorial: https://github.com/ultranoise/teensyMIDItoolkit/tree/master/AnalogControlChange-oneInput

-# Practice 2: Trigger MIDI notes and chords with a button
+# Exercise 2: Trigger MIDI notes and chords with a button
 Add one button to the previous project using the following code: https://github.com/ultranoise/teensyMIDItoolkit/tree/master/note-oneButton

-# Practice 3: Read capacitive touch input and transmit it as CC, Pitch Bend and After Touch
+# Exercise 3: Read capacitive touch input and transmit it as CC, Pitch Bend and After Touch
 Add one touch (capacitive) input to the previous project using the following code: https://github.com/ultranoise/teensyMIDItoolkit/tree/master/oneTouch-calibrated

-# Practice 4: Create a MIDI Sequencer:
+# Exercise 4: Create a MIDI Sequencer:
 Program a 16-step sequencer with teensy: https://github.com/ultranoise/teensyMIDItoolkit/tree/master/step-sequencer

 # To know more